Should You Convert Your IRA or 401k to Roth?

 Final Thoughts on Who Should Convert to a Roth

 Whether or not you should convert to a Roth largely depends on your future.
 Will you be richer or poorer when you retire?
 Also, many employers are willing to match your contributions to a traditional 401k to a certain degree, whereas for a Roth they aren’t.

 For most people, a Roth conversion simply isn’t worth the money.
-But for some it certainly is!
-If you need help determining if a Roth conversion is in your best interest call Royal Legal Solutions now at (512) 757–3994 to schedule your free consultation!
+But for some circumstances, it’s a no-brainer.
+If you need help determining if a Roth conversion is in your best interest call Royal Legal Solutions now at (512) 757–3994 to schedule your retirement consultation.